T h e U i g h u r s русский

 onions, jüsäy, fig, clover, spring onions, quince, vegetables, and

 etc. "Çöşürä" – (ravioli) are cooked for the just married the next day after the marriage and symbolizes a wish to have many kids and prosper. " Çöşürä " could be served as first course as well as second course dish.
+The

 is one of the most honored ancient Uighur dishes.
 It is a patty filled with